Hanra-s-work/rtype/doc/client/README.md

 start_top = true
 initial_frame = 3 # ship facing right: 3 to 7, ship facing left: 8 to 12
 end_frame = 12
+frame_delay = 100 # delay between each frame in milliseconds

 #The second line of sprites can't be cut because they are not in a matrix like layout